 EU students are eligible to apply.
 However this course is not currently open to overseas applicants due to placement constraints.

-Students must be in good health as evidenced from a satisfactory medical report (SENDO compliant).
-Entry to the course is also subject to a satisfactory criminal record check carried out through AccessNI.
+Students must be in good health as evidenced from a satisfactory medical report (SENDO compliant) and entry is also subject to a satisfactory criminal record check carried out through AccessNI.

 Months of entry

 This programme provides pre-registration training to science graduates giving them core knowledge and skills to practice as a dietitian and develop advanced research skills.
 Practice based learning is an integral part of this programme.